 Fresh strawberries work best in this recipe, but you can substitute frozen strawberries if you prefer.
 If using frozen strawberries, you may need to add a small amount of extra flour if the dough is too wet to easily roll into balls.

-I sweetened these vegan strawberry cookies with coconut sugar.
-I like using coconut sugar in baked goods because it has a slightly lower glycemic index than regular white table sugar.
+I sweetened these cookies with coconut sugar.
+I like using coconut sugar in baked goods because it might have a slightly lower glycemic index than regular white table sugar.

 Vanilla extract complements the strawberries in these cookies.
 Be sure to use pure vanilla extract as opposed to artificial vanilla flavoring if possible.